How Effective Are CBD Topicals for Pain Management

 CBD topicals such as CBD muscle balm are marketed as an effective way to treat acute pain.
 But to get the real picture, you must turn to scientific studies.
 One of the most widely acknowledged research papers on CBD for pain management was published by the National Academies of Sciences.

 Another critical study was published in JAMA in 2015.
 The researchers examined 79 studies involving CBD and certain medical conditions, including chronic pain.
 They, too, concluded that CBD helps by easing the pain in patients experiencing chronic pain.
 However, it wasn’t conclusive either.
-Other studies mostly involved animals as the test subject.
+Other studies mostly involved animals as the test subjects.

 CBD Topicals for Pain Management: Type of CBD to Use